 Study subjects were followed from January 1, 1993, to December 31, 2000.

-- Red meat, processed meat intake, long n-3 fatty acid, alcoholic beverage, non-alcoholic beverages
+- Red meat, processed meat intake, long n-3 fatty acids, alcoholic beverage, non-alcoholic beverages

 - Current and past smoking status, total years of smoking, and number of cigarettes smoked each day